The role of waste-to-energy in renewable power

 Find out more about Sterling TT’s solutions for renewable energy plants.

-The ash after combustion is sorted to remove any metals that can be recycled.
+After combustion, the ash is sorted to remove any metals that can be recycled.
 The remaining ash is very similar to gravel or sand.
 The construction industry can use it for making roads, for example.
 WtE plants will also send some to a landfill, where it is processed through a filtering system to prevent groundwater contamination.

 In lower-income countries, the Municipal Solid Waste that is burned tends to have a higher proportion of food and green waste compared to higher-income countries, where it usually has more plastic.
 This means a higher proportion of the energy is renewable in lower-income countries.